ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

   In this case, because only one parameter is simulated (deflection Z at node 12), this value is 1.
 * ``num_parents_mating``: Number of solutions to select as parents.
-* **parent_selection_type**: The parent selection type.
-In this example, the ``rws`` type (for roulette wheel selection) is used.
-For more information regarding parent selection type, visit `Genetic algorithms with PyGAD: selection, crossover, mutation by Lucy Linder <ga_article_>`_ article.
+* ``parent_selection_type``:  Parent selection type.
+This example uses the ``rws`` type (for roulette wheel selection).
+For more information on parent selection type, see `Genetic algorithms with PyGAD: selection, crossover, mutation <ga_article_>`_ by Lucy Linder.
-* **parallel_processing**: This parameter set the number of parallel workers for the genetic algorithm and how these workers are created.
-They could be created as a ``"thread"`` or ``"process"``.
-In our example, these workers are created as thread and their amount is equal to the number of instances.
+* ``parallel_processing``: Number of parallel workers for the genetic algorithm and how these workers are created.
+They can be created as a ``"thread"`` or ``"process"``.
+The example creates the workers as threads, and the amount is equal to the number of instances.

 Helper functions
 ----------------

-Additionally, for printing purposes, several helper functions are going to be defined:
+Additionally, for printing purposes, several helper functions are defined:

 .. code-block:: python